HermanMartinus/justsketchme-frontend/_drafts/let-s-do-blind-contouring.md

 **_What do you need?_**

-Something to draw (justsketchme’s people, animals, objects) _B.png_
+* Something to draw (JustSketchMe's models, animals, objects)

-&

-Something to draw on (paper / tablet)
+* Something to draw on (paper_/_tablet)

-&

-Something to draw with (Pen, pencil, stylus)
+* Something to draw with (Pen, pencil, stylus)

-(We used Procreate & ipad mini & apple pencil)
+(We used Procreate & iPad mini & apple pencil)

 _Brush.png_ - Technical Pen brush on Procreate

 **_CARD 2_**

-Pick a body type, and select a pose to draw from justsketchme’s pose library.
+Pick a body type, and select a pose to draw from JustSketchMe's pose library.

 Put your pen down and start drawing what you see.